 It should be underlined that 'quality' does not cover only the accuracy and comparability of the statistics but also their relevance, timeliness, punctuality, clarity, accessibility and coherence.
-All the different quality dimensions are covered exhaustively by the 'Quality Report on European international trade in goods statistics'.
-The purpose of this report is not to rank EU Member States from best to worst for each quality indicator, but to provide users with information on the different factors affecting statistics so that they can assess the data quality for themselves.
+All the different quality dimensions are covered exhaustively by the Quality Report on European statistics on international trade in goods.
+The purpose of this report is to provide users with information on the different factors affecting statistics so that they can assess the data quality for themselves.